leonidgrishenkov/postgresql-logical-replication/README.md

 Where:

--   `host=10.0.0.8` - internal IP of the source host, that we can get from `terraform output` command as well.
+-   `host=10.0.0.8` - internal IP of the master host, that we can get from `terraform output` command as well.
 -   `port=15432` - exposed docker port

 # Replication status